Strzok-Page texts show hatred of Trump by the two ex-Team Mueller members

 The Washington Examiner has obtained hundreds of text messages between Peter Strzok — the agent on special counsel Robert Mueller’s team who was demoted for critical messages about President Trump — and his alleged mistress Lisa Page, a lawyer also assigned to the probe.
 The messages were provided by the Justice Department to congressional committees.

-As described by the Examiner’s Kelly Cohen, the text massages show a couple whose hatred of Trump ran deep.
+As described by the Examiner’s Kelly Cohen, the text messages show a couple whose hatred of Trump ran deep.
 For example, in March 2016, Page texted Strzok, “God trump is a loathsome human.”
 Strzok replied, “Yet he may win.”

 In July, during the Republican National Convention, Strzok and Page goaded each other to watch it.
 “TURN IT ON, TURN IT ON!!!
 THE DOUCHEBAGS ARE ABOUT TO COME OUT,” Strzok wrote to Page.
 She replied moments later: “And wow, Donald Trump is an enormous d*uche.”